stoeps13/connections-doc/source/admin/install/r_pers_tdi_props.md

 |
 |source\_ldap\_search\_base or source\_ldap\_user\_search\_base|Search Base|The search base \(the location from where the search begins\) of the iterating directory.
 The search begins at this point in the LDAP directory structure and searches all records underneath.
 This must be a distinguished name.

+!!! note
-**Note:** Most directories require a search base, and as such it must be a valid distinguished name.
+    Most directories require a search base, and as such it must be a valid distinguished name.
 Some directory services allow you to specify a blank string, which defaults to whatever the server is configured to do.

 A default value is not specified.